-A transformation f such that its powers exhaust the set of all elements of the group is referred to as the generator, or the generating element of the group.
+A transformation f whose powers exhaust the set of all elements of a group is called a generator, or a generating element of the group.
 To better understand the meaning of this notion, let us imagine that we have no group, but only one transformation f of a certain set M. The question is whether there exists a transformation group that contains this transformation f.
 The answer to this question is always positive.
 The smallest group containing a given transformation f can be constructed in the following way.